-- SJSU received the Gold rating (second highest rating) from the Association for the Advancement of Sustainability in Higher Education (AASHE), which ranks SJSU in the top 5% of all Universities internationally for sustainability
+- SJSU received the Gold rating (second highest rating) from the Association for the Advancement of Sustainability in Higher Education (AASHE), which ranks SJSU in the top 6% of all Universities internationally for sustainability.

-- The SJSU South Campus solar energy array (583 Kw) provides enough power to make it an energy neutral facility emitting a 0% carbon footprint.
+- The SJSU South Campus solar energy array (583 kW) provides enough power to make it an carbon neutral facility emitting a 0% carbon footprint.

-- The Campus Community Garden provides a “living lab” experience for students, as well as produces fruit and veges, free for students
+- The Campus Community Garden provides a “living lab” experience for students, as well as produces fruit and vegetables, free for students

 - The new SJSU Recreation and Aquatic Center (SRAC) is LEED Gold certified for its energy efficiency and green building attributes.
 SRAC meets world-class standards for energy savings, water efficiency, CO2 emissions, and indoor environmental quality.